looker/lookerbot/README.md

 The included `Procfile` will also allow you to run the app using [foreman](https://github.com/ddollar/foreman) or [node-foreman](https://github.com/jeffjewiss/node-foreman).
 These libraries also provide easy ways of creating scripts for use with `upstart`, `supervisord`, and `systemd`.

+##### Configuring slash commands

+Slash commands are not required to interact with the bot.
+You can DM the bot directly or mention the bot like:

+> @lookerbot help

+and use all the functionality.

+However, Slash commands are a bit friendlier to use and allow Slack to auto-complete so you'll probably want to set those up.

+1. Under "Customize Slack" > "Configure" > "Custom Integrations" select "Slash Commands"
+2. Choose "Add Configuration"
+3. Create a command to use for the Looker bot.
+We use **/looker** but it's up to you.
+4. You can configure the options for the slash command however you like, but you'll need to set the URL to wherever you have your bot server hosted.
+The path to the slash command endpoint is `/slack/receive`, so if your bot is hosted at `https://example.com`, the URL would be `https://example.com/slack/receive`.

 ### Contributing

 Pull Requests are welcome – we'd love to have help expanding the bot's functionality.